- 27th October 2018 - 7.30pm

 and Mark Saberton.
 Helen recent played Santuzza in our Spring

 production of Cavalleria Rusticana, Gaynor last sang with KO

 in Samson and Delilah and before that in Aida.
-Roberto was our
+Mark last performed

-The Requiem will be performed in St George's Church, Beckenham,
+The Requiem was be performed in St George's Church, Beckenham,

 The music of the Verdi's Requiem combines religious grandeur